leo-arch/clifm/README.md

 ## Rationale

 Why in this world do we need another file manager?
 In the first place, just because I can do it, write it, and learn (a lot) in the process, just because this is a free world, and very specially, a free community; and, needless to say, alternatives are at the heart of freedom.

-Secondly, because I'm sure I'm not the only person in this world looking for a non-bloated, KISS file manager: it just does whatever needs to be done using as little resources as possible.
-No GUI, no curses, but just a command line file manager: 5MiB of RAM and 250KiB of disk space is all you need.
-Finally, because it is certainly a file manager, but also a shell extension.
-Almost everything you do on your shell can be done in this file manager as well: search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or Vi if you like).
+Secondly, because I'm sure I'm not the only person in this world looking for a non-bloated, KISS file manager (on Arch's notion of simplcity see: https://wiki.archlinux.org/index.php/Arch_Linux#Simplicity): it just does whatever needs to be done using as little resources as possible.
+No GUI, no curses, but just a command line, shell-like file manager: 5MiB of RAM and 350KiB of disk space (plus some willingness to try something different and new) is all you need.

+Finally, because CliFM, unlike most file managers out there, is certainly a file manager, but also **a shell extension**.
+Almost everything you do on your shell can be done in this file manager as well: search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or vi, or emacs, if you like).

 ## Description